mitchmac/ServerlessWP/readme.md

 One of the links above will get you started.
 You'll just need a GitHub account.

 ### 2. Setup a database.
-**These docs lead with SQLite on object storage — Vercel Blob or S3 — because it's the quickest to get running and the least to maintain: nothing to provision, nothing running 24/7, and on Vercel no credentials to copy at all.** MySQL is equally supported and stays the better choice for the sites called out above — see [MySQL](#mysql-database-option).
+**Vercel Blob or S3 are recommended because it's the quickest to get running and the least to maintain: nothing to provision, nothing running 24/7, and on Vercel no credentials to copy at all.** MySQL is equally supported and stays the better choice for the sites called out above — see [MySQL](#mysql-database-option).

 If you used the Vercel button above, you're already done: the Blob store it created is your database.
 Skip to step 3.